CentraleSupelec/mydocker/docker-api/README.md

 5. Install the plugin: `docker plugin install --disable centralesupelec/mydockervolume`
 6. Configure the plugin : `docker plugin set centralesupelec/mydockervolume DRIVER_MODE=FS`
 7. Then, launch the Go app : `docker-compose up`

-### Manually stop scaleUp / scaleDown

-Configure StopScaleUpFilePath / StopScaleDownFilePath.
-Each time autoscaleUp(Down) is run, it will first check if the corresponding stop file exists.
-If found, the autoscaling will not proceed.